-The Seaman’s Mission on Prince William Street in Saint John is designated a Local Historic Place for its association with Lady Alice Tilley and the Seaman’s Institute.
-It is also designated for its architecture and its restoration as one of ten buildings that form the Prince William Streetscape National Historic Site of Canada.
+The Seaman’s Mission on Prince William Street in Saint John holds local historic significance due to its connections with Lady Alice Tilley and the Seaman’s Institute, as well as its architectural features and restoration as one of the ten buildings that comprise the Prince William Streetscape National Historic Site of Canada.

-Seaman’s Mission is recognized for its use as a Mission for sailors who were away from home.
-The building and the Seaman’s Institute are associated with Lady Alice Tilley, the wife of Sir Leonard Tilley, Father of Confederation, Premier of New Brunswick, and Lieutenant-governor of New Brunswick – played a crucial role in its establishment.
+The Seaman’s Mission is known for serving as a refuge for sailors away from home.
+Lady Alice Tilley, wife of Sir Leonard Tilley – a Father of Confederation, Premier of New Brunswick, and Lieutenant-governor of New Brunswick – played a crucial role in its establishment.

-Seaman’s Mission is also recognized for being one of ten buildings that were owned by the City of Saint John that were in serious consideration of demolition.
-A call for proposals in the early 1980’s allowed purchasers to obtain these 10 Prince William Street properties at a nominal amount provided they restore them to their original conditions.
-The restoration was a success and within a few years some of these buildings, such as the building in question, became a part of Canada’s first National Historic Streetscape.
+The Seaman’s Mission is also notable for being one of ten buildings owned by the City of Saint John that faced potential demolition.
+However, a call for proposals in the early 1980s led to the restoration of these ten Prince William Street properties, including the Seaman’s Mission, which eventually became part of Canada’s first National Historic Streetscape.

 This post has already been read 3194 times!